-- Unplanned absence You should not come to school if, in the last 24-hour period, you have had any of the following symptoms: fever above 100.0 degrees F, vomiting, severe cold or asthma, diarrhea, or any known contagious disease.
-The school should be notified by 9:00 A.M. if your child will be absent.
-Arrangements can be made then for pick-up of assignments. - Planned absence A planned absence is absence due to travel or some event scheduled during school hours.
-Parents should notify the grade-level Director to schedule a planned absence.
-Students (parents, if younger children) are responsible for gathering assignments from all teachers before the time of departure. - Excused absence or excused tardy An absence or late arrival due to illness, quarantine, or professional services concerning the student's health and welfare.
-No absence or tardy will be excused without written documentation. - Tardiness A student is late if he/she enters the classroom after the designated arrival time.
-(K3, K4, K5 8:15 am; Grades 1 and up 8:00) Please prepare students to be conscientious workers by making sure they are at school on time.
-Students who are tardy must sign in at the office before going to class.
-In addition, students in upper school are expected to be on time for each class.
-Tardies will be marked, and consequences will be rendered.
-Any student who is going to come in later than 8:30 a.m. and needs to order lunch should call the school with the lunch order (by 8:30 a.m.).
-See Tardy Policy. - Athletic Attendance In order to be eligible to participate in athletics on a given day, a student must be in school for four classes of that day. - Make-up Work It is the responsibility of the parent and/or student to get missed assignments from the teacher (depending on the age of the child).
+Tardiness is a detriment to the learning process and must be addressed.
+Students who arrive after 8:00 a.m. must sign in at the Main Office and receive a tardy slip.

+- 3 warning tardies will be given for each nine week period - All tardies after 3 will result in Disciplinary Referrals - Teachers will also monitor tardies to individual classes which may result in disciplinary action - Athletic Attendance In order to be eligible to participate in athletics on a given day, a student must be in school for four classes that day (two on block days) unless cleared by the Head of School. - Make-up Work It is the responsibility of the parent and/or student to get missed assignments from the teacher (depending on the age of the child).
 If absence is planned, every effort should be made to get assignments ahead of time.
 The due date for the work will be at the discretion of the teacher and/or administration. - Projects and Long-term Assignments A long-term assignment is due on the due date.
 If a student is ill, the assignment is due when the student returns.
 There may be exceptions at the teacher's discretion. - Early Dismissal Please notify the office in advance, by note, email or phone call, if your child will be dismissed early.
 Students will remain with their class until an authorized person calls for them.
 Please schedule your child's appointments outside regular school hours.
 If an appointment must be made during school hours, please return your child to the school office and sign in.
 Students who are dismissed from Oakbrook Preparatory School for any reason must sign out in the office when leaving school and sign in upon their return.
-A student must be in attendance a minimum of 4 school hours to be counted as present for the day. - Illness During the School Day If a student becomes ill during school, the teacher will assess the need to see the Health Room.
-Notification of student illness and/or dismissal will be carried out only by the Health Room or administration.
+A student must be in attendance a minimum of 4 school hours to be counted as present for the day. - Illness During the School Day If a student becomes ill during school, the teacher will send the student to the School Nurse if deemed necessary.
+Notification of student illness and/or dismissal will be carried out only by the School Nurse.
+Students that are dismissed due to illness during the day are not eligible to participate in afterschool activities unless cleared by the nurse.